-Liquidity ratios asses a business's liquidity, i.e. its ability to convert its assets to cash and pay off its obligations without any significant difficulty (i.e. delay or loss of value).
+Liquidity ratios assess a business's liquidity, i.e. its ability to convert its assets to cash for paying off its debt obligations without any significant difficulty (i.e. delay or loss of value).
 Liquidity ratios are particularly useful for suppliers, employees, banks, etc. Important liquidity ratios are: